Reproduced with permission from ACC

-- In situations where you need to shift weight forwards, backward or to one side, you will find it easier to stand on the footrests or plates.
+- In situations where you need to shift weight forwards, backwards or to one side, you will find it easier to stand on the footrests or plates.
 This will give you more freedom of movement in all directions.

 - The trunk of your body (including your hips) has the greatest ability to affect weight distribution on an ATV.

-- By standing, you can move more of your bodyweight, which has a greater effect on the stability of the machine.
+- By standing, you can move more of your body weight, which has a greater effect on the stability of the machine.

-Many ATVs (all-terrain vehicles or three or four-wheeled farm bikes) have front and rear-mounted carriers, and can have sprayers and fertiliser spreaders fitted.
+Many ATVs (all-terrain vehicles or three or four-wheeled farm bikes) have front and rear-mounted carriers and can have sprayers and fertiliser spreaders fitted.

 - Do not exceed the manufacturer's recommended loading of these carriers and make sure the load distribution is as even as possible.